 So, we’ve determined it’s definitely possible to be ovulating without ever getting a positive LH test, although it’s relatively unlikely.
 But if you’re never getting a positive — and even if you are — what next?
 LH tests predict ovulation, but what they don’t do is confirm it or tell you anything about the quality and success of ovulation.

+Can you ovulate with low lh levels?
 While it’s extremely likely for ovulation to follow an LH surge, it isn’t guaranteed, especially if you have polycystic ovarian syndrome (PCOS), certain endocrine disorders, or a history of anovulation.
 Even in cycles that appear “regular,” it’s possible to not actually be ovulating.

 It’s also possible to release an egg without a positive ovulation test, but if your LH levels are too low, the follicle may not form a healthy corpus luteum and produce enough progesterone for a healthy luteal phase and successful implantation of a fertilized egg.
 High enough progesterone levels in the luteal phase (the part of your cycle following ovulation) are important to reduce risk of miscarriage, support successful implantation, and also to support overall health even if you aren’t trying to conceive.